‘He killed our kids’: Families call for Uvalde CISD police chief’s termination during school board meeting - NewsBreak

 UCISD school board members went into a closed session around 8:15 p.m.
 Items listed for discussion on the agenda included security personnel, security devices and a possible security audit.

-KXAN will update this story if any decisions are announced when board members reconvene in open session.Copyright 2022 Nexstar Media Inc. All rights reserved.
+EverythingLubbock.com’s partner, KXAN.com will provide updates as this story develops.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0